SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/reports.md

 ROLES & PERMISSIONS:

 - To view reports: READ permission for permission type "Inventory"
-- To edit reports: ADMIN permission for permission type "Inventory"
+- To edit a report: ADMIN permission for permission type "Inventory"
 - To add a new report: CREATE permission for permission type "Inventory"
 - To delete a report: ADMIN permission for permission type "Inventory"